-This page is intended to give readers more insight into our Energy Security for All in British Columbia campaign, and the recommendations to government that we are proposing during and after the COVID-19 crisis.
+In 2020, we launched an Energy Security for All in British Columbia campaign.
+On this page we describe the campaign, and the recommendations to government that we are proposing during and after the COVID-19 crisis.

 What is energy poverty and energy security?